|Henry Adams in 1858|

 Feb.
 16, 1776 - The Continental Congress decided to allow General George Washington to investigate the practicability of an expedition to Nova Scotia.

 Feb.
-16, 1778 - In Marblehead Harbor, Mass., John Adams and his son, 10-year-old John Quincy Adams, prepared to leave for France.
-Adams was traveling to France to replace Silas Deane in Congress' commission to negotiate a treaty of alliance with France.
+16, 1778 - Two future presidents of the United States, John Adams and his son, 10-year-old John Quincy Adams, sat in Marblehead Harbor, off the coast of Massachusetts, on board the frigate, Boston, which was to take them to France, where John Adams would replace Silas Deane in Congress’ commission to negotiate a treaty of alliance.

 Feb.
-16, 1820 – The Rev. Andrew Jay was born about three miles from Jayvilla.
+16, 1820 – The Rev. Andrew Jay was born about three miles from Jayvilla in Conecuh County, Ala.
 He went on to serve as a Baptist minister, military officer, commissioner of roads and revenue, tax assessor and state representative.

 Feb.
 16, 1826 – Timothy Horton Ball was born in Agawam in Hampden County, Mass.
 A minister, teacher, historian and author, most of his life was spent in Clarke County, Ala. and in 1882, while living in Grove Hill, he would publish “A Glance into the Great South-east; or, Clarke County, Alabama, and its Surroundings, from 1540 to 1877.”